 Revenue from certain contracts and grants is recognized based on services provided or reimbursable expenses incurred, depending on the terms of the contract.
-Deferred revenue represents amounts included in receivables or received in cash, but unearned, and is recognized in the statement of activities when earned.
+Deferred revenue is recorded when there are amounts included in receivables or received in cash, but unearned, and is recognized in the statement of activities when earned.